 Lam Rinchen later knew that statue is the one revealed from Bumthang Mebartsho by Tertoen Pema Lingpa, his personal spiritual adviser.

-It was few years before, powerful Chhoekhor Deb commanded Tertoen Pema Lingpa to discover treasures from Mebartsho.
+It was few years before, powerful Chhoekhor Deb commanded Tertoen Pema Lingpa to discover treasures from Bumthang Mebartsho (Burning Lake).
 Chhoekhor Deb’s intent was to challenge Tertoen Pema Lingpa and intentionally trivialize his treasures.

 Therefore, one of the statues thus flown landed at Neychen Dongkola.
 It’s believed that other two escaped to Bumthang Jakar Dzong and Yakgang Goemba of Mongar.